Two Parameter Deformation of Embedding Class-I Compact Stars in Linear $f(Q)$ Gravity: Introduction

 \section{Introduction}

-The construction of realistic compact star models is governed not only by the microphysics of dense matter but also, more fundamentally, by the geometric assumptions imposed on the interior spacetime.
-Embedding class-I geometry and the associated Karmarkar condition~\cite{karmarkar} provide a powerful framework for reducing arbitrariness in relativistic stellar models.
-The Karmarkar condition provides a geometric restriction that links the metric potentials of a static, spherically symmetric spacetime by demanding compatibility with an embedding in a five-dimensional flat manifold.
+The construction of a realistic compact star model is governed not only by the microphysics of dense matter but also, more fundamentally, by the geometric assumptions imposed on the interior spacetime.
+Embedding class-I geometry and the associated Karmarkar condition~\cite{karmarkar} provides a powerful framework for reducing arbitrariness in relativistic stellar models.
+The Karmarkar condition imposes a geometric restriction on the metric potentials of a static, spherically symmetric spacetime, requiring that they be compatible with an embedding in a five-dimensional flat manifold.
 In differential geometric terms, it provides a condition for a class-II spacetime to be reduced to embedding class~I, effectively constraining the Riemann tensor components so that only one metric function remains independent.
-This reduction greatly simplifies the solution generating technique and has shown to be useful, particularly for constructing relativistic stellar interiors.
-Many known solutions satisfying Karmarkar's condition yield physically viable anisotropic~\cite{bhar0,bhar1,bhar2,bhar3,maur1,maur2,tello,ratan,Singh2016,Singh2020} and charged~\cite{bhar1,makalo2023,Estevez2023,GomezLeyton2021} stellar models.
-Karmarkar condition has also been employed for generating wormhole solutions~\cite{sutar2023,fayyaz2020,malik2024}.
-Sharif and Gul modelled anisotropic stars with the Karmarkar condition in energy-momentum squared gravity \cite{Sharif2023}, while Zubair \textit{et al} studied realistic anisotropic stars under the Karmarkar constraint in Rastall gravity, analyzing modifications to mass, radius and compactness \cite{Zubair2021}.
-In a recent preprint, Chanda \textit{et al}~\cite{Chanda2026} showed that, when embedding class-I geometry is treated as a rigid curvature condition, especially when combined with additional geometric restrictions, the resulting spacetime becomes highly restrictive, admitting only idealized isotropic configurations with vanishing anisotropy and complexity.
+This reduction greatly simplifies the solution-generating technique and is useful, particularly for constructing relativistic stellar interiors.
+A wide range of solutions satisfying the Karmarkar condition have been developed, including anisotropic~\cite{bhar0,bhar1,bhar2,bhar3,maur1,maur2,tello,ratan,Singh2016,Singh2020}, charged~\cite{bhar1,makalo2023,Estevez2023,GomezLeyton2021} and wormhole solutions~\cite{sutar2023,fayyaz2020,malik2024} with further extensions to modified gravity frameworks such as energy-momentum squared gravity~\cite{Sharif2023} and Rastall gravity~\cite{Zubair2021}.
+In a recent paper, Chanda \textit{et al}~\cite{Chanda2026} showed that, when embedding class-I geometry is treated as a rigid curvature condition, especially when combined with additional geometric restrictions, the resulting spacetime becomes highly restrictive, admitting only idealized isotropic configurations with vanishing anisotropy and complexity.
 The analysis demonstrated that severe limitations might arise purely at the geometric level, even before specifying any equation of state (EOS) or matter composition.